palewire/django-bakery/docs/managementcommands.rst

 publish
 -------

-Syncs the build directory with your Amazon S3 bucket.
+Syncs your Amazon S3 bucket to be identical to the local build directory.
+New files are uploaded, changed files are updated and absent files are deleted.

 .. cmdoption:: --aws-bucket-name <name>